 Within minutes, that canister filled to the top.
 And I was vacuuming a fairly small area.
 I was so shocked, disgusted hardly describes the feeling.
 I took the canister out to the trash to dump it out, hoping the neighbors wouldn’t be peering over the fence to see what was coming out of my home.

 Look, this room is not small, but it’s not massive, either.
 I filled that canister four times before I put Sharky away for the day.
 Since then, I’ve vacuumed it a couple more times, and still I’m sucking out who-knows-what from this carpet.
 Even my husband was shaking his head.

 Last night, finally, I vacuumed the room once again and the canister remained empty.
 Finally.

 I’ll admit to the carpet being 10 years old, but it’s been vacuumed to death over the decade.
 And cleaned routinely.
 All for naught, apparently.

-The price for a Shark Navigator ranges from about $170 to $200.
-It’s the best money I’ve spent since I got my carpet-cleaning steam vac, which I still use all the time and as recently as yesterday.
+Buying a Shark Navigator is the best money I’ve spent since I got my carpet-cleaning steam vac, which I still use all the time and as recently as yesterday.
 I’ve written about my steam vac many times.
 See?
 I am a little compulsive about having to be clean, especially my carpet.

 I am stunned at the power and light weight of my Shark Navigator.
 But more than that, I am so happy to know that the carpet in my home is really clean.
 I mean, probably as clean as the day it was installed.